Last Updated: 19 November 2019

 Trish Carver has left Cape Haze for other pursuits.

-Click HERE to view and/or download copies of the Amended Documents.
+Click HERE to view the revisions.

 Zoom video conferencing is being used by all Cape Haze Resort boards to connect board members and allow remote owner participation in meetings.
 Owners can join the meetings either through their computers or by telephone as before.

 Those calling in by telephone will not have the ability to speak.
 Those connecting by a computer can use the "chat" function to indicate that they have a question and will be able to present that question to the Board.

 The Communications Committee surveyed owners regarding TV and internet services.
 Based on responses from about 1/3rd of our owners, the Communications Committee is preparing recommendations for consideration by the Board at its meeting on 22 October 2019.